 When we arrived in Kathmandu overland from India to Nepal we didn’t have gear for trekking, so we had to shop.
 We planned to shop for trekking gear in Kathmandu, buy the minimum needed and not break the bank and then donate our unwanted items to a Nepali Porter charity, as we would be carrying on backpacking into India and wouldn’t need the gear.

 We would be trekking on the Everest Circuit and over the Cho La pass.

-We trekked with Australian Company World Expeditions, who sent a trek gear list to us. they also provided certain items.
+We trekked with Australian Company World Expeditions, who sent a trekking Nepal packing list to us.
+They also provided certain items.

-- A large down jacket for wear in the evenings
+- A large down jacket for use in the evenings

 - Fleece Liners for the sleeping bags

 - 80-liter kit bag – these duffle bags are preferred by the porters who would carry them

 80 liters!
 All that room was like Christmas after managing for 10 months with 40 liters!